 We consider all possible contributions to charmless semileptonic B decays coming from chargino-quark-squark and gluino-quark-squark interactions and we analyze both Z-boson and photon mediated decays.
-Contributions coming from penguin and box diagrams are taken into account; moreover, corrections to the mass insertion approximation (see below) results due to a light \tilde{t}R are considered.
+Contributions coming from penguin and box diagrams are taken into account; moreover, corrections to the MIA results due to a light \tilde{t}R are considered.
 A direct comparison between the SUSY and the SM contributions to the Wilson coefficients is performed.
-Once the constraints on mass insertions are established, we find that in generic SUSY models there is still enough room in order to see large deviations from the SM expectations for branching ratios and asymmetries.
-For our final computation of physical observables we consider NLO QCD evolution of the coefficients and non-perturbative corrections $(O(1/m_b^2), O(1/m_c^2),...)$, each in its proper range of the dilepton invariant mass.
+Once the constraints on mass insertions are established, we find that in generic SUSY models there is still enough room to see large deviations from the SM expectations for branching ratios and asymmetries.
+For our final computation of physical observables we consider NLO QCD evolution of the coefficients and non-perturbative corrections ($O(1/m_b^2), O(1/m_c^2),...$), each in its proper range of the dilepton invariant mass.

-Because of the presence of so many unknown parameters (in particular in the scalar mass matrices) which enter in a quite complicated way in the determination of the mass eigenstates and of the various mixing matrices it is very useful to adopt the so-called "Mass Insertion Approximation" (MIA) [19].
+Because of the presence of so many unknown parameters (in particular in the scalar mass matrices) which enter in a quite complicated way in the determination of the mass eigenstates and of the various mixing matrices it is very useful to adopt the so-called "Mass Insertion Approximation" (MIA) [32].
 In this framework one chooses a basis for fermion and sfermion states in which all the couplings of these particles to neutral gauginos are flavor diagonal.
 Flavor changes in the squark sector are provided by the non-diagonality of the sfermion propagators.
-The pattern of flavor change is then given by the ratios where $(m{ij}^{f}){AB}^{2}$ are the off-diagonal elements of the $\tilde{f} = \tilde{u}, \tilde{d}$ mass squared matrix that mixes flavor i, j for both left- and right-handed scalars (A, B = Left, Right) and M{sq} is the average squark mass (see e.g. [20]).
+The pattern of flavor change is then given by the ratios where $(m{ij}^{\tilde{f}}){AB}^2$ are the off-diagonal elements of the $\tilde{f} = \tilde{u}, \tilde{d}$ mass squared matrix that mixes flavor i, j for both left- and right-handed scalars (A, B = left,right) and M{sq} is the average squark mass (see e.g. Ref.
+[33]).
 The sfermion propagators are expanded in terms of the δ s and the contribution of the first two terms of this expansion are considered.
 The genuine SUSY contributions to the Wilson coefficients will be simply proportional to the various δ s and a keen analysis of the different Feynman diagrams involved will allow us to isolate the few insertions really relevant for a given process.
 In this way we see that only a small number of the new parameters is involved and a general SUSY analysis is made possible.
 The hypothesis regarding the smallness of the δ s and so the reliability of the approximation can then be checked a posteriori.

-$$(\delta{ij}^f){AB} = \frac{(m{ij}^f){AB}^2}{M{sq}^2} , \qquad (1)$$
+$$\left(\delta{ij}^{f}\right){AB} = \frac{\left(m{ij}^{\tilde{f}}\right){AB}^{2}}{M{\rm sq}^{2}},\tag{1}$$

-Many of these δs are strongly constrained by FCNC effects [20, 21, 22] or by vacuum stability arguments [23].
+Many of these δ 's are strongly constrained by FCNC effects [33-39] or by vacuum stability arguments [40].
 Nevertheless it may happen that such limits are not strong enough to prevent large contributions to some rare processes.
-For instance it has been recently found in ref.
-[24] that the off-diagonal squark mass matrix elements can enhance rare kaon decays by roughly an order of magnitude with respect to the SM result.
+For instance it has been recently found in Ref.
+[41] that the off-diagonal squark mass matrix elements can enhance rare kaon decays by roughly an order of magnitude with respect to the SM result.

 The paper is organized as follows.
-In sect.
-2 we define the operator basis, the basic formulae for the BR, the Forward-Backward asymmetry and the non-perturbative corrections.
-Sect.
-3 and sect.
-4 treat chargino and gluino contributions in the mass insertion approximation.
-The light \tilde{t}R corrections are presented in sect.
-5. Constraints on δ s are discussed in sect.
-6 and final results and conclusions are drawn in sect.
-7 and 8.
+In Section 2 we define the operator basis, the basic formulae for the BR, the forward-backward asymmetry and the non-perturbative corrections.
+Section 3 and Section 4 treat chargino and gluino contributions in the mass insertion approximation.
+The light \tilde{t}R corrections are presented in Section 5.
+Constraints on δ 's are discussed in Section 6 and final results and conclusions are drawn in Sections 7 and 8.